Questions and answers from SomnoDent oral device patients on their treatment journey with SomnoMed, the Leader in OAT (Open Airway Therapy).

 Traveling with your SomnoDent is as easy as packing your toothbrush.
 Be sure to place your device in carry-on luggage when flying to avoid extreme temperatures.
 During flights, it is suggested that you store your device dry in the container until you reach your final destination to avoid any security stops for liquids.
 When traveling in a vehicle, avoid leaving your device in a warm vehicle.

-A: We do not directly sell replacement containers.
-You can order a denture or retainer case off Amazon – click here to view.
+A: You can order a denture or retainer case from SomnoMed – click here to order.

 Please Note: SomnoMed warranties the repair costs for our company to repair your device.
 However, because your dentist is responsible for fitting your device, you may have to incur a cost with your dentists’ office, including, but not limited to, costs associated with a dental visit, new impressions if necessary, as well as other potential services.
 Please contact your dentist for more information.

-A: Although SomnoDent devices are effective in the vast majority of patients, there could be an occasion where the device is not working, or is not meeting your therapeutic needs.
+A: Although SomnoDent devices are effective in the vast majority of patients, there could be an occasion where the device is not working or is not meeting your therapeutic needs.
 In these occasions, please keep in close contact with your sleep dentist throughout the treatment process.
 If you feel that it is not working then the sleep dentist will need to evaluate the device and make any necessary adjustments.
-If you feel your sleep apnea symptoms are worsening, you will need to speak with your physician for alternative treatment options as you may have a severe case of OSA.

 - SomnoDent oral devices are custom fit to your mouth and consists of an upper and lower splint that cover your teeth.
 Due to the devices fit, there are forces exerted on the teeth and on the jaw while wearing a SomnoDent device.
 These forces can cause teeth to move slightly, or the forces can cause the jaw to be repositioned which can change your bite.
 There are recommended jaw exercises that you can use for a few minutes each morning after wearing the dental sleep device that will help reset your bite.
 Speak with your sleep dentist for more information on exercises suitable for your treatment.